2026 Interior Trends According to the Naturewall Experts

-It’s hard to believe, but 2026 is already on the horizon - and with it comes a fresh wave of ideas shaping the future of interior design.
-While this year has brought plenty of inspiring trends, the next is set to push things even further.
+It’s hard to believe, but 2026 is already here and with it comes a fresh wave of ideas shaping the future of interior design.
+While 2025 brought plenty of inspiring trends, this year is set to push things even further.
 To bring you our most exciting predictions, we caught up with our in-house trend experts and BBC Interior Design Masters finalist Jack Kinsey to explore what the new year has in store.
-So slip on your comfiest slippers, make yourself a cosy drink, and settle in for our top interior trends for 2026.

 Curated Nostalgia

-The rise of individual spaces shaped by memory, character, and customisation has given birth to Curated Nostalgia, and we think it’s going to be a strong voice in 2026.
+The rise of individual spaces shaped by memory, character, and customisation has given birth to Curated Nostalgia, and it’s going to be a strong voice in 2026.
 This trend doesn’t employ specific colour palettes, shapes or materials - it’s built on personality and our unique nostalgic feelings.

-We whole-heartedly agree - homes should be extensions of our personas so take time to think about how your space can exemplify who you are.
-You can even consider adding items you’ve lovingly crafted yourself.
-As Jack also said, “I think people are being a bit more conscious of the environment, so I think a lot of handmade and handcrafted pieces will be coming through in interiors.
+“People are being a bit more conscious of the environment, so I think a lot of handmade and handcrafted pieces will be coming through in interiors.”

 Paintable MDF panels are perfect for customisation, helping you to use your favourite colours while adding texture.
 Oiled panels on the other hand, provide the perfect luxury backdrop for your most cherished possessions.